Back to home

 2. Specify layout constraints in the prompt

-Always reserve space for typography:
+Always reserve space for typography—not as an afterthought.

 3. Optimize into 3 style directions

-Compare: minimal vs bold campaign vs lifestyle collage without cluttering text zones.
+Compare minimal vs bold campaign vs lifestyle collage without cluttering text zones.

 4. Generate image variants (1:1, 4:5, 9:16)